awsdocs/amazon-vpc-user-guide/doc_source/VPC_DHCP_Options.md

 Now that you've created a set of DHCP options, you must associate it with your VPC for the options to take effect\.
 You can create multiple sets of DHCP options, but you can associate only one set of DHCP options with your VPC at a time\.

-### Changing the set of DHCP options that a VPC uses<a name="ChangingDHCPOptionsofaVPC"></a>
+### Change the set of DHCP options that a VPC uses<a name="ChangingDHCPOptionsofaVPC"></a>

 You can change which set of DHCP options your VPC uses\.
-If you want the VPC settings to not use DHCP options, see [Changing a VPC to use no DHCP options](#DHCP_Use_No_Options)\.
+If you want the VPC settings to not use DHCP options, see [Change a VPC to use no DHCP options](#DHCP_Use_No_Options)\.

 **Note**
 The following procedure assumes that you've already created the DHCP options set that you want to change to\.
 If you haven't, create the options set now\.
-For more information, see [Creating a DHCP options set](#CreatingaDHCPOptionSet)\.
+For more information, see [Create a DHCP options set](#CreatingaDHCPOptionSet)\.

 **To change the DHCP options set associated with a VPC**